Table of Contents

-- For general health purposes MICT alone will provide great benefits if one meets the guidelines.
+- For general health purposes MICT alone will provide great benefits if you meet the guidelines.
 Working up to including interval training can lead to additional positive health outcomes.

-- For endurance athletes the majority of one’s training will be MICT but incorporating faster intervals is helpful.
+- For endurance athletes the majority of your training will likely be MICT but incorporating faster intervals is helpful.

 Concurrent training is valuable not just for the health benefits but also because strength training directly benefits endurance performance.
 To help minimize the interference effect it is ideal to:

 - perform resistance training prior to aerobic training if done in the same session

 - perform aerobic training prior to resistance training if done in different sessions on the same day